Home | Stories and Essays

 So I searched out

 anthologies and came up with my own reading list.
-I made sure the list had a good
+I made sure the list had a

-Chicana/o literature.
-My students ate it up, but the story that really got them
+to Chicana/o literature.
+My students ate it up, but

-going was "Angie Luna" by Sergio Troncoso.
-I found "Angie
+the story that really got them going was "Angie Luna" by Sergio

-Luna" in an anthology, New World: Young Latino Writers, along with
+Troncoso.
+I found "Angie Luna" in an anthology, New World: Young

-a couple of other stories I tested out, but the students liked "Angie
+Latino Writers, along with a couple of other stories I tested out, but the

-Luna" best.
-Now, Troncoso has a book full of short stories titled The
+students liked "Angie Luna" best.
+Now, Troncoso has a book full of

-Last Tortilla and Other Stories, and I can't wait to unleash some of them
+short stories titled The Last Tortilla and Other Stories, and I can't

-on my next English class.
+wait to unleash some of them on my next English class.

 I'm a slow reader;